LambdAurora/lambdaurora.github.io/src/blog/2022/09/lap_sitting_and_curseforge.md

 ## CurseForge Moderation Is Inappropriate

-I have several issues with CurseForge, ranging from extremely bad UI, having disregarded accessibility, not being able to reply to some of the comments on **my own projects** without editing the CSS rules, and more.
+I have several issues with CurseForge, ranging from awful UI, having disregarded accessibility, not being able to reply to some of the comments on **my own projects** without editing the CSS rules, and more.

 But moderation on that website is a whole can of worms.